 Former General Eric Shinseki, Chief of Staff of the United States Army, was punished and undermined for contradicting Donald Rumsfeld's pre-war assessment of troop needs in Iraq.
 In February 2003, Shinseki presciently testified before the Senate Armed Services Committee that the Defense Department's troop estimate for occupying Iraq was too low and that "something on the order of several hundred thousand soldiers" would be needed.
-He further stated, "We're talking about post-hostilities control over a piece of geography that's fairly significant, with the kinds of ethnic tensions that could lead to other problems."
+The further stated, "We're talking about post-hostilities control over a piece of geography that's fairly significant, with the kinds of ethnic tensions that could lead to other problems."
+He continued: "It takes a significant ground force presence to maintain a safe and secure environment, to ensure that people are fed, that water is distributed all the normal responsibilities that go along with administering a situation like this."
+754

-General Eric Shinseki's willingness to publicly state, against the wishes of the Bush administration, the total number of forces required for victory in post-war lraq cost him his job.
+General Eric Shinseki's willingness to publicly state, against the wishes of the Bush administration, the total number of forces required for victory in post-war lrag cost him his job.